-- The majority of car parking spaces (including all occupier spaces) are accessed from the right-of-way as called for within the Deemed-to-comply provisions of the R-Codes: - Provision of visitor car parking spaces accessed from the public street provides the most practical siting for visitors; especially those who have not previously been to the site and are relying on a physical public street address to locate the property; and - Siting visitor car parking bays adjacent to the main pedestrian entrance to the development is a standard and established design approach which is advocated by the R-Codes.
+- The majority of car parking spaces (including all occupier spaces) are accessed from the right-of-way as called for within the Deemed-to-comply provisions of the R-Codes; - Provision of visitor car parking spaces accessed from the public street provides the most practical siting for visitors; especially those who have not previously been to the site and are relying on a physical public street address to locate the property; and - Siting visitor car parking bays adjacent to the main pedestrian entrance to the development is a standard and established design approach which is advocated by the R-Codes.

 6.3.6 (i) Excavation or filling Not Acceptable.
-See detailed

-Site works between street and comments below.
+Se e detailed Site works between street and building or within 3m of street alignment (whichever is the lesser) comments below. not exceeding 0.5m.

-building or within 3m o

-street alignmen

-(whichever is the lesser)

-not exceeding 0.5m.

-- (ii) Excavation or filling within a site and behind street setback line limited by compliance with building height limits and building setback requirements. - (iii) All excavation or filling behind a street setback line and within 1m of a lot boundary not more than 0.5m above natural ground level.
+((ii) Excavation or filling within a site and behind street setback line limited by compliance with building height limits and building setback requirements. ((iii) All excavation or filling behind a street setback line and within 1m of a lot boundary not more than 0.5m above natural ground level.
+626 Site Mark A Dotailed commente